Max Peterson Scholarship Gives Joy, Love, and Wholeheartedness

 Being Found Worthy & Acceptable

 Recently an incident happened that significantly hurt me, it made me question my worthiness and my character.
-I even went so far as to question whether Bold Blind Beauty and CAPTIVATING! were of any value.
+I even went so far as to question whether Bold Blind Beauty was of any value.

 Without going into the murky details, my past contributes heavily to my chronic anxiety and depression.
 Self-doubt and its companion self-hatred always lurked around every corner causing a paralysis I can barely articulate.
 What’s so ironic is I can see the value in others but have never really seen it in me until the retreat.